atakanaltok/awesome-useful-websites/README.md

 * <https://titlecase.com/> - Cenvert a text into all kinds of cases
 * <https://lingojam.com/FancyTextGenerator> - Cenvert a text into all kinds of fonts
 * <https://www.calligraphr.com/en/> - Transform your handwriting or calligraphy into a font
-* <http://dongerlist.com/> - Set of unicode characters assembled to form a text emoticon
+* <https://dongerlist.com/> - Set of unicode characters assembled to form a text emoticon

 ### Emails

 * <https://burnermail.io/> - Hide your personal email address, control who can send you emails, and generate new burners with one click
-* <http://scr.im/> - Convert your email address into a short and safe link you can share on the web without becoming an easy spam target
+* <https://scr.im/> - Convert your email address into a short and safe link you can share on the web without becoming an easy spam target
 * <https://kill-the-newsletter.com/> - Convert email newsletters into Atom feeds
 * <https://www.deadmansswitch.net/> (~$) - Tool that sends your emails to your loved ones if you pass away
+* <https://yamm.com/> ($) -  Mail merge for Gmail.
+Send mass emails with Gmail.
+Reach the primary inbox, not promotion tab or spam.
+Track results in real-time directly from Google Sheets

 #### Disposable Email